evilwire/presentations/quotient/_posts/1-1-1-2-intro.md

 </span>

 <span class="fragment">
-Comparable to the more well-known "Bloom filter"
+Comparable to the more well-known Bloom filter
 </span>

 ---